AuReMe/esmecata/README.md

   │   └── ...
   ├── esmecata_metadata_annotation.json
   ├── stat_number_annotation.tsv
+├── esmecata_workflow.log
 ├── esmecata_metadata_workflow.json
 ├── stat_number_workflow.tsv
 ````

 The files in the folders `0_proteomes`, `1_clustering` and `2_annotation` are the same than the other presented in the previous steps.

+The file `esmecata_workflow.log` contains the log associated with the command.

 The `esmecata_metadata_workflow.json` retrieves metadata about Uniprot release at the time of the query, the command used and its duration.